qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 This last stage can be used for process-automation and other very specific tasks.
 In contrast to stage 1 and mostly stage 2, this is not a common chatbot.
 It can only handle specific tasks.

+In this article we are focusing on stage 2 bots.

 {{< figure figcaption="The evolution of chatbots and AI Assistants" >}}
     {{< img src="/images/getting-started-cwyd/ai-bot-stages.png" alt="The evolution of chatbots and AI Assistants" >}}